 Food and Politics – How To Take Action & Support Sustainability Efforts for Our Future

-The following is an excerpt from the T. Colin Campbell Center for Nutrition Studies online Food and Sustainability Certificate.
+The following is an excerpt from a T. Colin Campbell Center for Nutrition Studies online course.

 “People who study global environmental problems are nearly unanimous in their opinion that our lack of progress on fixing the problems is due to a lack of strong leadership by elected officials – this is what has held us back from walking down the garden pathway.
 In my opinion, it is super unlikely that our leaders are ever going to lead us forward to a better world unless they get a hard push from all of us.
 I have observed that nothing socially-just has ever come about from top-down leadership, but rather from the bottom-up demands for change by a civically engaged citizenry.
 Real change is derived from citizens coming together and demanding a world that is fair and just for everyone.
 Shining examples of bottom-up change include: gaining the right to vote for women in the United States, obtaining equal civil rights for African Americans, ending apartheid in South Africa and gaining Indian independence from Britain.
 If we want a sustainable environment I believe it will have to come about the same way — from the bottom-up; from all of us raising our collective voices and demanding fairness for all — including fairness for future generations.” – Bruce Monger, PhD